As required by the OCS Lands Act, a Program to cover the years 2017-2022 has been developed and approved.

-On March 15, 2016, the second proposal, the Proposed Program, was published with a 90-day comment period that will close on June 16, 2016.
-The Proposed Program schedules 13 potential lease sales in four program areas in all or parts of six OCS Planning areas: 10 sales in the combined Gulf of Mexico (GOM) Program Area, and one sale each in the Chukchi Sea, Beaufort Sea, and Cook Inlet Program Areas offshore Alaska.
-No lease sales are proposed for the Pacific or Atlantic OCS.
+On November 18, 2016, the final proposal, the Proposed Final Program (PFP), was published.
+The PFP schedules 11 potential lease sales in two program areas in all or parts of 4 OCS planning areas: 10 sales in the combined Gulf of Mexico (GOM) Program Area, and one sale in the Cook Inlet Program Area offshore Alaska.
+No lease sales are scheduled for the Pacific or Atlantic OCS.

 Sixty days after the transmittal of the Proposed Final Program to the President and Congress, the Secretary approved the 2017-2022 Program.

 The implementation of the 2017-2022 Program could have economic, social, or environmental impacts.
 To evaluate these potential impacts, BOEM prepared an environmental analysis following the process prescribed by the National Environmental Policy Act (NEPA).
 The Draft Programmatic Environmental Impact Statement: Volume I, Volume II (EIS) was released on March 18, 2016 and the Final Programmatic EIS was released on November 18, 2016.
 The Programmatic EIS included an analysis of the potential environmental impacts of the activities that could result from activities associated with the schedule of lease sales under the 2017-2022 Program (referred to as the Proposed Action in the Programmatic EIS).
 It also considered a reasonable range of alternatives and potential opportunities for mitigation, both of which could reduce or eliminate potential impacts from the Proposed Action.